Kslash2/my_python_scripts/README.md

 ### MergeFiles.py
 It takes the files in a directory and merge their content into a unique file, I needed this for some JSON...

-### Wiki.py
-Here in Italy wikipedia is blocked, so I created an easy script, that will download your page, given the argument.
-P.S.
-It's just a script which I made for fun in 5 minutes.
-It will not work if you don't know the exact URL.
-BTW the problem about this law in Europe IS REAL!!!!